 Participation in group or pair work and discussions as directed

-You are encouraged to ask and answer questions in class.
-When you are puzzled or unsure about something let your tutor know so they can clarify an idea or suggest further reading on a topic.
+Asking questions in class so that your tutor can clarify an idea or suggest further reading on a topic.

-Examinations or “exams” towards the end of your study programme are intended to test understanding of concepts and ideas presented during your study, not just facts and figures you have learnt.
-Students are expected to be able to use information and ideas they have been taught to answer a practical problem or question.
-An examination question might require you to apply a rule or principle that you have learnt during your study on a course in a practical way.
+Examinations or ‘exams’ towards the end of your study programme are intended to test understanding of concepts and ideas presented during your study, not just facts and figures you have learnt.
+An examination question might require you to apply a rule or principle you have learnt during your study in a practical way to solve a problem.

 Plagiarism is defined as: Using and passing off another’s ideas or writings as one’s own.

-The use of exact words of another without quotation marks or indentation to indicate that the words are quoted
+Use the exact words of another in quotation marks or indentation to indicate that the words are quoted.